 22. Malabar Spinach

 This isn’t actually spinach at all.
 It’s a crazy climbing vine that loves the sweltering heat that normally ruins regular salad greens.
-Give it a sturdy six-foot trellis to climb. (cheaper than you’d think)
+Give it a sturdy six-foot trellis to climb (cheaper than you’d think).

 23. Ground Cherries

-These bushy little plants drop sweet yellow fruit inside little husks when they finish ripening in the sun.
+These bushy little plants drop sweet yellow fruit inside paper husks when they finish ripening in the sun.
 They need full exposure to push out heavy yields.
-This one completely surprised me last season.

 24. Luffa Gourds

 You can grow your own shower sponges on a hot sunny fence.
 The bright yellow flowers rely on blasting rays to open up and attract bees.
-Try rigging up a drip system using 18 Genius Plastic Bottle Hacks for Your Home and Garden to keep them hydrated in the deep heat.

 25. Artichokes